One unit of credit equals four semester hours.

 GEO 112 Regional Study of the Developing World

 A geographic overview of life in the traditional societies of Latin America, Africa and Asia.
-The distinctive identities of these regions and the current issues which influence their development are examined in light of major concepts and theories in geography, the cultural heritage of each region, and the global political-economic structure of the world.
+The distinctive identities of these regions and the current issues that influence their development are examined in light of major concepts and theories in geography, the cultural heritage of each region, and the global political-economic structure of the world.

 GEO 218 Geography of Religion

 This course approaches the diversity of practice and belief of the major world religions from a geographical perspective.
-Key topics include development of religious hearths, processes in the diffusion of religion, the role of place within and among religious systems, their subbranches and denominations, religious efforts to exert cultural territoriality over secular space, and the meanings and uses of sacred space at various scales.
+Key topics include development of religious hearths, processes in the diffusion of religion, the role of place within and among religious systems, their sub branches and denominations, religious efforts to exert cultural territoriality over secular space, and the meanings and uses of sacred space at various scales.
 The relationship between religion and place is examined with emphasis on how religions change and adapt to new locales, particularly in the U.S. Contested religious spaces will be analyzed along with the geographical implications of religious fundamentalism.

 GEO 302 Urban Applications of GIS